-As parents, we want our students to thrive in college.
+As parents, we want our student to thrive in college.
 How can we make sure our students thrive while accepting and growing into their identities?
-Read on for more.
+Parents and loved ones of an LGBTQ+ student, read on for more.

 The first step to success is being willing to research thoroughly.
-Take the time, beginning in the fall of junior year, if possible, to partner with your student to make a list of aspects important to them in a campus community culture.
-This can be anything from campus organizations for LGBQT+ students to courses offered in queer studies to the campus being in a town that embraces diversity.
+So, take the time–beginning in the fall of junior year, if possible–to do so.
+We recommend you partner with your student to make a list of aspects important to them in campus community culture.
+This can be anything from campus organizations for LGBTQ+ students, to courses offered in queer studies, to the campus being in a town that embraces diversity.

 Two great college guides that can help in identifying campus culture are The Yale Daily News Insider’s Guide and The Fiske Guide.
-A truly comprehensive resource is Campus Pride’s website and index, where they list LGBQT+ friendly campuses but also provide a wealth of helpful resources., including dates and locations for the LGBQT+ National College Fairs and college scholarships specific to LGBQT+ students.
+Another truly comprehensive resource is Campus Pride’s website and index, which lists LGBTQ+ friendly campuses and also provide a wealth of helpful resources.
+That includes dates and locations for the LGBTQ+ National College Fairs and college scholarships specific to LGBTQ+ students.

 - What student groups exist to support diversity?
-This could be specific to LGBQT+ or could carry a more generic or broad-based name, such as a rainbow coalition or students for equality.
+This could be specific to LGBTQ+ or could carry a more generic or broad-based name, such as a rainbow coalition or students for equality.

-- Are there students on campus who visibly demonstrate they are LGBQT+.
+- Note if there students on campus who visibly demonstrate they are LGBTQ+ around.

-- Are there faculty and staff who identify openly as LGBQT+?
+- Even further, are there faculty and staff who identify openly as LGBTQ+?

-- What are campus policies that might affect LGBQT+ students?
+- What are campus policies that might affect as LGBTQ+ student?

-- Are there visible signs of acceptance, such as a pride flag, safe space/zone stickers, or pink triangles.
+- Keep an eye out for visible signs of acceptance, such as a pride flag, safe space/zone stickers, or pink triangles.

 - Read the campus publications.
-Are LGBQT+ issues addressed?
+When you do, do you see LGBTQ+ issues addressed?

-- Is there an acknowledgement and understanding of intersectional identities?
+- Overall, is there an acknowledgement and understanding of intersectional identities?

-Finally, meeting with students who identify as LGBQT+ can afford an inside look at campus culture and satisfaction.
+Finally, meeting with students who identify as LGBTQ+ affords an inside look at campus culture and satisfaction.
 Contacting a student involved in a campus organization or who the support services office can recommend will give you a first-hand view of campus life.

-With research and a willingness to ask questions and to visit campus and the town, you will be able to ascertain whether the college and the surrounding community are a good fit for your LGBQT+ student.
+In conclusion, there are tangible ways to start.
+You will be able to ascertain whether the college and the surrounding community are a good fit for your LGBQT+ student, with research and a willingness to ask questions and to visit campus and the town.

 We’re on your team.
 Looking for more support, or an experienced mentor to work with throughout the college applications process and beyond?
 Book your complimentary consultation today.